fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 Runtime → "Change runtime type," selecting GPU in the "Hardware accelerator" drop-down menu, then clicking Save.
 In fact, you could even select TPU!
-(Yes, you can actually use a TPU for free; we will talk about TPUs later in this chapter, though, so for now just select GPU.)
+(Yes, you can actually use a TPU for free; we will talk about TPUs later in this lab, though, so for now just select GPU.)

 ![](./images/mls2_1911.png)